Trip Overview

-In May 2026 (current planned dates - subject to change - are May 15-17), the Plano Photography Club will travel to West Texas to visit Palo Duro Canyon State Park.
+In May 2026 (current planned dates - subject to change - are May 15-17), the Plano Photography Club will travel to West Texas to visit Palo Duro Canyon State Park and Caprock Canyons State Park.

 May is an ideal time to visit, with vibrant spring colors often visible in the cacti and desert foliage, clear skies for panoramic shots, and comfortable temperatures for hiking and outdoor exploration.